aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 He who laughs last is laughing at you.
+> 🥠 Hard work pays off in the future.
+Laziness pays off now.

-Last update: Fri Aug 23 05:08:09 2024
+Last update: Sat Aug 24 05:07:04 2024

 ### Let's play! 🎮